34r7h/ecopos/README.md

 * * *
 **Notes:**

-Changes to ecoposCommon must be compiled before it can be used by the other submodules or ecopos.
+Changes to ecopos.common must be compiled before it can be used by the other submodules or ecopos.
 Each submodule must be compiled prior to compiling ecopos. derp.

 Git set-up: